 There’s no shortage of ways to travel to Thailand in greater comfort using your travel rewards points.

 Using Aeroplan, flights from Canada will cost 85,000 Aeroplan points one-way in business class, regardless of your routing.

 The most convenient one-stop options from Canada include Turkish Airlines, Etihad Airways, Swiss, or any combination of a European layover followed by a flight on Thai Airways.

 If you’re interested in travelling in greater luxury flying First Class, consider the following routings:

 - Etihad Airways 787 First Class via Abu Dhabi or Oman Air First Class via Muscat for 130,000 Aeroplan points one-way

 - Emirates First Class via Dubai for 178,750 Emirates Skywards miles one-way

 - Cathay Pacific First Class via Hong Kong for 70,000 Alaska miles one-way

-This means that travellers can’t simply book an award ticket to Bangkok, before using either Etihad Guest miles or cash to book the Bangkok Airways flight separately.
-Furthermore, travellers cannot connect anywhere else in Thailand other than Bangkok.
+Certain Thai islands such as Koh Samui have very few options for direct flights.
+In these cases, travellers can simply book an award ticket to Bangkok, and then use either Etihad Guest miles or cash to book the Bangkok Airways flight separately.

 As always, you can refer to our Travel During COVID-19 Resource for Canadians for the most up-to-date information on travelling in the pandemic era.